Plan Your Visit

 YOUR SAFE EXPERIENCE

-The British Music Experience is excited to be re-opening our doors on August 1.
-We are fortunate in having large airy galleries with a natural one-way visitor journey.
+The British Music Experience is fortunate in having large airy galleries with a natural one-way visitor journey.
 However, certain precautions will be taken and we have prepared some visitor safety guidelines you will need to know before visiting.
 We're Good to Go and have achieved the industry standard accreditation for complying with coronavirus guidelines.

 Advanced bookings incur a £1 booking fee per transaction and include a complimentary interactive audio guide with each ticket (usually £3, subject to availability).